 1. Micro-A USB Cables

-On the Go (OTG) devices commonly use the Micro-A USB cable and differ from the normal USB connection.
+On-the-go (OTG) devices commonly use the Micro-A USB cable and differ from the normal USB connection.

-You can establish communication between two devices using Micro-A USB without needing a computer acting as a mediator.
+You can establish communication between two devices using Micro-A USB without a computer acting as a mediator.

 Micro-A USB cables come with a female, rectangular-sized connector.